 By the time we arrived in the airport (we powered walk our way to the counter haha), all check-in baggage counters were already closed.
 Good thing that we don’t have any baggage to check-in, so they just let us into the check-in counter even though it’s supposed to be closed.
 Baggage inspection was not crowded this time because we were late (yeyy! haha).
 Although the experience and the thrill was fun, I definitely don’t wanna do it again.

-Here are some foods, desserts, and drinks that we tried during our whole Okinawa trip.
+Here are some food, desserts, and drinks that we tried during our whole Okinawa trip.

 These are some pictures of interesting シーサー (shiisaa; lion/dog statue/artifact/decoration) that we saw all along the trip.
-Shisa are often seen in pairs, and they are believed to provide protection from evil spirits (open-mouthed Shisa) and keep good spirits in (close-mouthed Shisa).
+Shisa are often seen in pairs, and they are believed to provide protection from evil spirits (open-mouth Shisa) and keep good spirits in (closed-mouth Shisa).